nfredmond/DOT-Dashboard/public/docs/user-manual.md

 3. Use the search function to find specific topics
 4. Contact technical support using the provided form

-## Glossary
+## Glossary of Terms

-**Project**: A transportation initiative with defined scope, budget, and timeline

-**Scenario**: An alternative version of a project with different parameters
+### A

+**Activity-Based Model**: A transportation planning approach that predicts travel patterns based on activities people need to perform rather than simply trips between locations.

+**ADA Compliance**: Standards ensuring accessibility for individuals with disabilities, following the Americans with Disabilities Act requirements.

+### C

+**CAMP**: Chained Activity Modeling Process, a methodology for travel demand forecasting that models trip chains rather than isolated trips.

+**Community Feedback**: Input gathered from the public regarding transportation projects and plans.

+### G

-**GIS**: Geographic Information System, used for spatial data visualization and analysis
+**GIS**: Geographic Information System, used for storing, analyzing, and displaying spatial or geographic data.

-**Layer**: A set of geographic data displayed on the map
+**Grant Criteria**: Specific requirements that must be met to qualify for funding from federal, state, or local sources.

+### M

+**Mode Share**: The percentage of travelers using a particular type of transportation (e.g., car, public transit, bicycle).

+### P

-**Scoring**: The process of evaluating projects based on defined criteria
+**Project Prioritization**: The process of ranking transportation projects based on specific criteria to determine implementation order.

-**Prioritization**: Ranking projects based on their scores and importance

-**AI Assistant**: Artificial intelligence tool that provides analysis and recommendations

-**Base Map**: The background map over which project data is displayed

-**Feature**: A geographic element (point, line, polygon) representing a project on the map

-**Feedback**: Comments and suggestions from community members or stakeholders
+### T

+**TAZ**: Traffic Analysis Zone, a geographic unit used in transportation planning for data aggregation and analysis.

+**Transportation Demand Management (TDM)**: Strategies to reduce travel demand or redistribute it across different times, routes, or modes.

+**Travel Demand Model**: A computational tool that forecasts future travel patterns based on land use, demographics, and transportation network characteristics.

+**TrendNavigator**: Scenario planning tool that explores how future trends might impact transportation patterns.

+### V

+**VMT**: Vehicle Miles Traveled, a measure of the total distance traveled by vehicles in a specific area over a given time period.